Construction is one of the most important steel-using industries, accounting for more than 50% of world steel demand.

 Buildings – from houses to car-parks to schools and skyscrapers – rely on steel for their strength.
 Steel is also used on roofs and as cladding for exterior walls.

 The world’s population is expected to increase by 2 billion persons in the next 30 years, from 7.7 billion currently to 9.7 billion in 2050, according to a new United Nations report launched in 2019.

 This will be accompanied by rapid urbanisation.
 As the need for buildings and infrastructure continues to grow worldwide, reducing consumption of natural resources and associated emissions is crucial for future sustainability.

-Whilst the operation of buildings accounts for 28% of global CO2 emission., they also present many opportunities for reducing emissions and mitigating climate change.
+Whilst the operation of buildings accounts for 28% of global CO2 emissions (cf. footnote below), they also present many opportunities for reducing emissions and mitigating climate change.